Woody4618/SolPlay_Unity_SDK/README.md

 - Smart contract interaction
 - Token swap using Orca WhirlPools
 - Minting NFTs using metaplex (Without candy machine)
+- Minting NFTs (from candy machine V2)

 Next up Todo:

 - Animated Gifs
 - Gtlf models
+- Minting NFTs (from candy machine V2 with white list tokens)
 - Maybe Staking?
-- Minting NFTs (from candy machine V2)
 - What else would you like?